ONSdigital/dp/guides/INSTALLING.md

 Clone the GitHub repos for [web](#web-journey), [publishing](#publishing-journey) and/or [CMD](#cmd-journeys) (Customise My Data).

-- [Web](#web-journey) - These apps make up the public facing website providing **read only access** to published content, and will be enough strictly to work on website content types other than filterable datasets (e.g. bulletins, articles, timeseries, datasets).
+- [Web](#web-journey) - These apps make up the public-facing website providing **read-only access** to published content, and will be enough strictly to work on website content types other than filterable datasets (e.g. bulletins, articles, timeseries, datasets).

 - [Publishing](#publishing-journey) - The "publishing journey" gives you all the features of web together with an internal interface to update, preview and publish content.
 All content is encrypted and requires authentication.